aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/_index.md

 Note that your project can and probaly will change as you work on it.
 This is totally ok.

-**Present your idea in class on Friday, November 11.**
+**Present your idea in class on Friday, November 10.**

-### Final Project Presentation (Friday, December 2)
+### Final Project Presentation (Friday, December 1)

-You should present your project in class on Friday, December 2.
+You should present your project in class on Friday, December 1.
 We start presentations at 10 AM.
 This might still be work-in-progress if you are combining this with Physical Computing.
 This is ok.
 Just present whatever stage it is at on this day.

-### Final Project Documentation (Friday, December 16)
+### Final Project Documentation (Friday, December 15)

-You should send me documentation of the project via [MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=981392&forceview=1).
+You should send me documentation of the project via [MyCourses (link coming soon)](#).

 - a .pdf file that shortly explains your project (500–1000 words)
 - .zip archive of all of the files and code of your project